circlefin/malachite/specs/english/proofs_scheduling.md

 ## Implementation

-The proposed implementation for the previously described protocol works as follows.
+This section presents an implementation for the previously described protocol.
+More specifically, it defines the behaviour of **provers** and how they are supposed to produce proofs for committed blocks.

-When block `H` is committed to the blockchain, the prover of the next height in strand `strand(H)` is expected to start generating a proof of block `H`.
+When block `H` is committed to the blockchain, the **prover** of the next height in strand `strand(H)` is expected to start generating a proof of block `H`.
-The prover is either `proposer(H + K, 0)` or some node associated to it.
+Notice that the produced proof should be sent to `proposer(H + K, 0)`.

 To generate the proof of block `H`, the prover needs the proof of the previous block in strand `strand(H)`, whose height is `H - K`.